gitlabhq/gitlabhq/doc/markdown/wiki.md

 ### Root Link

-A link starting with a `/` is relative to the wiki root, for non-file links.
+A link starting with a `/` is relative to the wiki root.

 1. This snippet links to `<wiki_root>/documentation`